odedstein/sgi-introduction-course/301_simplification/301_simplification.md

 <a href="url"><img src="assets/triangle_area.png" align="right" width="40%" ></a>

 In the lecture, we discussed three types of quadrics: triangle quadrics, vertex quadrics, and edge quadrics.
-Since vertex quadrics are essentially a weighted sum of triangle quadric errors, our first step is to calculate the areas of all triangles using the input vertices $V$ and faces $F$.
+Since vertex quadrics and edge quadrics are essentially a weighted sum of triangle quadric errors, our first step is to calculate the areas of all triangles using the input vertices $V$ and faces $F$.
 This calculation is typically performed using the vector product.

 Fill in the missing part in `face_area.py`.